ruanSTT/rpa-driver-downloader/README.md

 ## 🚀 Features

-- ✅ Automatic download of GeckoDriver, ChromeDriver, and EdgeDriver
+- ✅ Automatically downloads GeckoDriver, ChromeDriver, and EdgeDriver
-- 📦 Stores drivers locally inside a `/drivers/` folder
+- 💾 Stores drivers locally in a /drivers/ folder
-- 🔐 Saves driver paths in `settings.json` for reuse
+- 📍 Saves driver paths in settings.json for future reuse
-- 🧠 Automatically detects your OS and architecture
+- 🧠 Detects your OS and architecture automatically
+- 🔁 If a newer version of the driver is detected, the old one is automatically replaced
-- 🔄 Returns absolute path to use with Selenium or BotCity
+- 🔄 Returns absolute path to be used with Selenium or BotCity
+- ⚙️ Supports optional version selection → pass a specific version if needed!
+  - 📌 If not provided, the latest stable version is used by default
+  - 🔗 If an invalid version is passed, a clear error is raised with a link to available versions
-- 🧪 Works well with testing and RPA environments
+- 🧪 Great for testing and RPA automation workflows